 Lately, it seems like the word “healthy” is on everyone’s mind.
-Whether it’s choosing to go low-carb, low-sodium, meatless, Mediterranean or pegan (yep, that’s a thing), people are choosing to redefine the way they eat.
+Whether it’s choosing to go low-carb (or keto), low-sodium, meatless or Mediterranean, people are choosing to redefine the way they eat.

 But when you head to the supermarket, where there are literally thousands of ingredients within reach, it’s not always the easiest thing to determine what’s going to be good for your body and what’s not.
 Common sense says a bundle of kale is better for you than a tub of ice cream—how do you know which pasta sauce is the healthiest?
 Or if your protein bar is actually a candy bar in disguise?

 Allison Kuhn (M.S., R.D., L.N.), Director of Retail Nutrition at Kroger explains, “Eight out of 10 customers are confused about nutrition and regularly doubt what they’re putting in their mouths.
 Less than half of them can connect a food or nutrient to a health benefit that they care about.”
 That’s why Kroger has stepped in with a new piece of technology: the OptUP app.